fabien-h/acta/docs/api-essentials.md

 }
 ```

-> If you pass `this` - as the context of the current component - in a closure, you can subscrive from anywhere.
+> If you pass `this` - as the context of the current component - in a closure, you can subscribe from anywhere.
 But this is not recommended.
-As is would make the dataflow harder to understand.
+As it would make the dataflow harder to understand.

 **Types**